- Public Works

 Collection is weekly on the same day as garbage day.

-Starting in January 2022, residents who have recycling provided by Republic via the City contract will see an additional $5.50 on their utility bills, regardless of whether or not they choose to participate in the curbside organics recycling program.
+Residents who have recycling provided by Republic via the City contract will see an additional $5.75 on their utility bills, regardless of whether or not they choose to participate in the curbside organics recycling program.